 What exactly does alaska financial company do?

-For 25 years, we have been refining our niche of pooled trust deed investing.
+Since 1989, we have been refining our niche of pooled trust deed investing.
 We believe income investing should be safe and easy.
 Based on that belief, we developed an investment backed by real estate that generates a strong return without putting your principal at undue risk. [read more]

 This series reveals HOW TO EARN 7.00% WITHOUT TOUCHING YOUR PRINCIPAL!